antixenoinitiative/axiwiki/weapons.md

 **Recommendation:** Great for Scouts, Awful for Interceptors

+## Enhanced AX Multi-Cannon

+These improved AXMCs currently only come in turreted form.
+They come with a marginal increase to damage, as well as a large  increase in shot speed.
+Overall, they are only a marginal upgrade from regular AXMCs.

+**Recommendation:** Only good for scouts

 ## AX Missile Rack

 Okay, but very difficult to aim as they are slow moving and dumbfire only.
 Minimal ammo.